These crazy-ass $720 Nikes lace themselves

 They don't tighten as fast as the ones in the movie

-As you can see from the video (above), the shoes don't tighten nearly as fast as the ones in 'Back to the Future 2'.
+As you can see from the video (above), the shoes don't tighten nearly as fast as the ones in "Back to the Future Part II."
 Maybe a few versions from now they'll be faster, but who cares?
 They freaking self-lace!

 About those lights...